Adib234/image-repo/README.md

 # To do

-- Now perform a search on the data based on query (test it)
-- display top 5 images for now
+- display top 5 images for now, using v-for and lists on top of images

 - ADD

-  - In the event of a successful POST request to my Flask backend, index the data in the Elasticsearch database
   - How to add bulk images?

 - SEARCH